inciteleal/aerodog_incite/README.md

    - **processed_AE_allgraphics** - variable to select all Angstrom Exponent wavelength values to be plotted in one graphic.
 Use "on" to turn it on the graphic plot process or "off" to turn it off.
    - **LR** - wavelength values from AERONET channel used as input to Lidar ratio plots.
    - **processed_boxplot_LR** - variable to select Lidar ratio wavelength to plot boxplot graphic.
 Use "on" to turn it on the graphic plot process or "off" to turn it off.
+   - **AOD_vs_AE** - variable to select which wavelength relation to plot AOD vs AE graphics.
+   - **AOD_vs_AE_graphics** - variable to select which AOD vs AE graphics to plot .
+Use "on" to turn it on the graphic plot process or "off" to turn it off.
    - **v04outputdir** - directory name to be saved all graphics plotted from AERONET data (also called version 04 data).
    - **graphic_file_type** - type of graphics to be saved (.png, .gif, .pdf, etc.)